About the Program

 Before registering for this program review all three documents for more information about the programs and to determine which program track and level is appropriate for you.

 All the activities will be loaded to your online learning portal and will be accessible following the receipt of an automated email confirming your registration.

 To access your learning portal, hover over the Login icon on the website navigation bar and select My Learning.
 You will be prompted to login with the email and password used to register for this program.

-Schedule: There are approximately 20 hours of coursework in this program.
-Registrants have TWO (2) months to complete the program.
+Schedule: There are approximately 18 hours of coursework in this program.
+Registrants have TWO (2) months from the enrollment date to complete the program.

 Price: $125.00 Member / $150.00 Nonmember